benwilcock/spring-cloud-stream-demo/README.md

 ./mvnw package spring-boot:run -DskipTests=true -P<profile-choice>
 ```

-Once started, in the log output in the terminal window, you should see a message every second telling you that a new Loan application has been created and sent for processing.
+Once the application has started, in the terminal window, you should see a message every second telling you that a new Loan application has been created.

 #### Step 4: Process some messages